plone/documentation/docs/deployment/caching/proxies.md

 ## Purging a caching proxy

-Synchronous and asynchronous purging is enabled via [plone.cachepurging](https://pypi.org/project/plone.cachepurging).
+Synchronous and asynchronous purging is enabled via [plone.cachepurging](https://pypi.org/project/plone.cachepurging), which is installed as a dependency of `plone.app.caching`.

 In the control panel, you can configure the use of a proxy via various options, such as: